ethansaxenian/nhl-cli/DOCS.md

 ## `nhl image-sizes`

-List all possible image sizes for the logos
+List all possible image sizes for the logos.

 **Usage**: